 “Mama Marlaine” Cover, MPA, is the Boston, Massachusetts, USA based creator of The Life Skills Report Card, a best selling author and Founder of the international consciousness movement Parenting 2.0.
 Parenting 2.0 has more than 8k members in over 100 countries.
 Marlaine is also President of Parenting 2.0's educational non-profit arm, The Global Presence.

 Niti Kapoor, Ph.D, is a positive psychologist, Executive Coach & Consultant with CEB Shl Talent measurement in Mumbai, Maharashtra, India.
-Founder of two companies - Strategic Links and Triple I - she has supported over 10,000 students in making informed career choices and guides organizations in developing high performing teams and inspiring leaders.
+Founder of two companies - Strategic Links and Triple I - she has supported over 10,000 students in making informed career choices and guides organisations in developing the SEL skills core to function of high performing teams and inspiring leaders.

 Rosina McAlpine, PhD is the CEO of Win Win Parenting, author of the Inspired Children Life Skills series and contributing editor of Inspired Children: how the leading minds of today raise their kids.
 Based in Wollongong, New South Wales, her practical research-based programs support working families in managing day-to-day challenges of family life and teaching their children key life skills.